Paroyer/ModCatalogue/Mods/ModLoader.md

 ## Side Note

+&bull; Legacy Mods compatibility since 26 february 2020

-If you actually want to create a mod, you need to look at this: [CWSDK](https://github.com/ChrisMiuchiz/CWSDK)
+&bull; If you actually want to create a mod, you need to look at this: [CWSDK](https://github.com/ChrisMiuchiz/CWSDK)

 ## Media